 The cards look very similar to standard Magic cards, but reveal some differences on closer inspection.
 Their card stock is thicker, their backside features a glossy finish, their color are a little darker, and their printing style does not show the characteristic pattern of dots, but is completely undiscernible.
 Furthermore, they have been applied a special coating which prevents their colors to pale in sunlight.
 This coating also causes the cards to stay dark under ultraviolet light, also called black light, in contrast to standard Magic cards which start to glow.
 The best method to distinguish them from standard Magic cards is to take a close look at the "Magic" logo on their backsides.
 While standard cards have some light blue areas, especially at the topright part of the letter "A", these cards feature a completely dark blue logo.

 For unknown reasons, Alternate Fourth Edition cards seem to have been leaked into the public exclusively in starter decks.
 These starter decks feature the same product code as regular starter decks and share the same contents but can be recognized by their legal text which mentions the United States Playing Card Corporation instead of Carta Mundi.
+The rulebook inside the starter is also different from the one included in the Fourth Edition regular.
 The box of starter decks, however, do feature a slightly different product code.
 Their ISBN is 1-880992-26-4 instead of 1-880992-25-6.

 Alternate Fourth Edition starter